TRUSTEES

 JOANNA SUDELL

-My brother Jonathan was one of the very first residents at east court and ovt has always felt like an extension of the family.
-I live with my husband and adult children in North London and work as a GP in Hackney.
-I run a weekly community café through our church and love to see people from many and varied backgrounds and abilities getting together.
-I enjoy escaping to green spaces with bike or dog, going to the allotment and making jam and chutney, much of which finds its way to an annual London Christmas sale of beautiful OVT art work.
+Joanna runs a weekly community café through her church and love to see people from many and varied backgrounds and abilities getting together.
+She enjoys escaping to green spaces with bike or dog, going to the allotment and making jam and chutney, much of which finds its way to an annual London Christmas sale of beautiful OVT art work.

 KATE STEELE

-I have been a Trustee of Orchard Vale Trust since 2014.
-My friend Bronwen has lived at East Court since 1986.
-I have known her and her family since she was 5 years old and I visit her regularly at East Court.
+Kate has been a Trustee of Orchard Vale Trust since 2014.
+Her friend Bronwen has lived at East Court since 1986.
+She has known Bronwen and her family since she was 5 years old.
+Kate visits her regularly at East Court.

-I spent most of my working life in education, both as a teacher and in administration.
-Before retiring, I was a manager at the University of Bristol.
-I have experience of managing people and systems in a large department.
+Kate spent most of her working life in education, both as a teacher and in administration.
+Before retiring, she was a manager at the University of Bristol.
+She has experience of managing people and systems in a large department.

 John has worked in the field of pharmaceutical research and development for over 35 years, particularly in dementia, breast cancer and bone health.
 Semi-retired, he still sits as a non-executive director on the boards of two university start-up companies.
 He was an Army Reservist for many years, finally retiring in 2009, but still keeps active through hiking, cycling and the occasional run.
 A father of two grown up children, he has an ongoing interest in education and is Chair of Governors at a secondary school in Bath.
 John has been a Trustee of Orchard Vale Trust since 2019.